nemuru-eng/checkout-js-example/02-using_payment_intent_component/README.md

 This example demonstrates how to create a new checkout session and open an specific payment method by using the Payment Intent component.

-This example uses the Nemuru checkout.js SDK to retrieve the available payment methods (`.paymentMethods`), display each payment method conditions (`.paymentMethod`), and then open an specific payment intent (`.paymentIntent`), once a checkout session has been created.
+This example uses the Nemuru checkout.js SDK to retrieve the available payment methods (`.availablePaymentMethods`), display each payment method conditions (`.paymentMethodConditions`), and then open an specific payment intent (`.paymentIntent`), once a checkout session has been created.

 ## Running the sample